levykohout/rho-node-pg/README.md

-# Node & Postgres Lecture
+# Node & Postgres Exercise

-## Takeaways
+## Description

-* You can connect to your Postgres database using the `pg` module
+This is an exercise to practice what we learned on Node and Postgres lecture.

-* You need to know the name of the database (see `config` in server/routes/books.js)
+## System Requirements

-* Use `pool.connect(...)` to connect to the database
+* Postico installed
-* Use `client.query(...)` to query the database with SQL
+* Installed Postgres with homebrew
-* When creating queries with client-submitted data, always use the prepared statement pattern (see router.post in server/routes/books.js)
+* Postgres currently running in computer